 DevLens – Binary + Systemd Setup

 This guide shows how to install the three DevLens components (app, agent, AI) from the binary releases and run each as a systemd service on a single host.
+This guide assumes you have the following:

-Prerequisites • A Linux distribution with systemd (Ubuntu, Debian, CentOS, RHEL, etc.) • curl / wget for downloading files • tar for extracting archives
+1. A Linux distribution with systemd (Ubuntu, Debian, CentOS, RHEL, etc.) See the release page: https://source.rdctd.de/devlens/releases for supported distributions.

 1. Prepare the host